CDOT-CV/jpo-cvmanager/services/intersection-api/api/README.md

 - `storage.objects.create` to authorize signed uploads.
 - `storage.objects.get` to reject an occupied destination before signing and to verify metadata after an upload.
+- `storage.objects.list` to display current bucket objects in the Admin Firmware table.
 - The ADC identity needs object-metadata permission on the bucket.

 No bucket-creation or bucket-listing permission is used by this workflow.